Bunion (Hallux valgus) Doctor in Southfield, MI providing expert care to help you live pain free.

 - Growth of bunions is also promoted by narrow or high-heeled shoes.
 High-heeled shoes do not directly cause bunions, but rather aggravate an already existing condition or cause the development of the disorder in those who already have a genetic predisposition to it.

 The major symptom of a bunion is a bump that manifests at the base of your big toe.
 Bunions may also manifest at the base of the little toe.
-In either case, there is no need to worry, a foot and ankle doctor in Wyandotte and Oak Park can diagnose a Tailor’s bunion or a bunionette.
+In either case, there is no need to worry, a foot and ankle doctor in Wyandotte and Southfield can diagnose a Tailor’s bunion or a bunionette.

 Other symptoms of bunions include: